What Do Family Planning Services Cover?

 We identify issues like fibroids and intervene early, where minimally invasive, same-day surgery is possible and allows us to avoid a major open surgery.

 In other instances, your family planning might need to address more serious fertility treatments: congenital defects of the uterus that can cause infertility or miscarriage, uterine septum, endometriosis (stage 1-4), or other surgical corrections of anatomical issues that can restore your natural fertility or can assist medicated treatment cycles.

 Find Your Family Planning Team

 If the above plans seem like something you might be interested in now, in the future, or if you're curious about your own reproductive health, make an appointment to talk with our team.
+With the passage of FAFTA legislation in New York, the opportunity to start fertility services has never been better.
 We'd love to help you begin a family when the time is right.